Vatsalparsaniya/ML_Knowledge/README.md

 ---

-* Use this project to make your first contribution to an open source project on GitHub.
+* Use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!
-* Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.
+* Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open-source community by completing some simple tasks in this project.
 * This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.
 * [https://github.com/Vatsalparsaniya/ML_Knowledge](https://github.com/Vatsalparsaniya/ML_Knowledge)